Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (iii) Results in an individual being arrested, incarcerated, or the subject of criminal charges.

-(d) Sexual act which means sexual conduct and/or contact for the purposes of sexual gratification without the consent of the other individual.
+(c) Sexual act which means sexual conduct and/or sexual contact for the purposes of sexual gratification without the consent of the other individual.

 (vi) Significant injury.
-"Significant injury" means an injury to an individual of known or unknown cause that is not considered abuse or neglect and that results in concussion, broken bone, dislocation, second or third degree burns or that requires immobilization, casting, or five or more sutures.
-Significant injuries shall be designated in the incident tracking system as either known or unknown cause.
+"Significant injury" means an injury to an individual of known cause or unknown cause that results in a dental injury that requires treatment by a dentist, concussion, broken bone, dislocation, or second or third degree burns or that requires immobilization, casting, or five or more sutures.
+A significant injury will be designated in the Ohio incident tracking and monitoring system as either known cause or unknown cause.

 (c) Category C